StephanvanSchaik/qtrc-extract/README.md

  * The **name** section contains UTF-16 strings with a 16-bit size and a 32-bit hash.

 The sections are usually found sequentially in the executable, possibly with some padding in between.
-However, after some experimentation I found out that the order of the sections it not always the same:
+However, after some experimentation I found out that the order of the sections is not always the same:

 * Microsoft Windows order: \<blobs\> \<names\> \<tree\>
 * Linux order: \<tree\> \<names\> \<blobs\>